Iyed0092/Multimodal-Clinical-Decision-Support-System/README.md

 In clinical practice, a high accuracy score is insufficient without justification.
 Doctors need to trust why the model made a decision.

-We integrated Grad-CAM (Gradient-weighted Class Activation Mapping) into the inference pipeline.
+I integrated Grad-CAM (Gradient-weighted Class Activation Mapping) into the inference pipeline.

 **Mechanism**: Grad-CAM computes the gradients of the predicted class score (e.g., "Pneumonia") with respect to the feature maps of the final convolutional layer of the DenseNet backbone.